Student Right-to-Know and Campus Security Act

 Campus Security Act

-In compliance with the Student Right-to-Know and Campus Security Act 20 U.S.C.
-Sections 1092(a), (e) and (f), as amended, The University of Texas MD Anderson Cancer Center collects specified information on campus crime statistics.
+In compliance with the Student Right-to-Know and Campus Security Act 20 USC Sections 1092(a), (e) and (f), as amended, MD Anderson collects specified information on campus crime statistics.

 Pursuant to the federal law, alleged victims of violent crime are entitled to know the results of campus student disciplinary proceedings concerning the alleged perpetrators.
 The University will make timely reports to the campus community on crimes considered to be a threat to students and employees and reported to campus police or local police agencies.